 If looking to purchase Annie Sloan products- we are here to help you!
-Both on-line OR at one of our four locations in NY!
+Both on-line OR at one of our locations in western NY!

 First- if you have a local stockist- go visit them and build a relationship with them.
 Go to them with your questions and project issues.
 BUT- if you do not have a local stockist- we invite you to try our customer service!

 The Purple Painted Lady® ~ the serial no. is 86/641,416 with the US Trademark Office